 Professor Rothman's courses cover modern and contemporary art from the nineteenth century to the present.
 As a Senior Fellow in the Arts Residential College, he has taught a foundation seminar on the art of Marcel Duchamp and other avant-garde artists of the early twentieth century.

 Professor Rothman has published articles on Cubism, Dadaism, and Surrealism in such journals as Modernism/Modernity; The Space Between; French Cultural Studies; Word & Image; The Journal of Aesthetics and Art Criticism.
 He has also contributed to Modernism and Theory: A Critical Debate, Stephen Ross, ed.
 (Routledge, 2008).
-His book, Tiny Surrealism: Salvador Dali and the Aesthetics of the Small will be published by University of Nebraska Press in Winter, 2012.
+His book, Tiny Surrealism: Salvador Dali and the Aesthetics of the Small was published by University of Nebraska Press in December 2012.
 He is currently writing a book on Fluxus and sixties counter-culture.

 - B.A., from Princeton University